delta-protect/AWS_Connect/README.md

 ## 2. Programatically (AWS CLI):

-Run `curl https://raw.githubusercontent.com/delta-protect/Path/script -s | ACCOUNT_ID="<DELTAPROTECT-ACCOUNT-ID>" bash` to automatically create a new Role and give ReadOnly access to the remote account via STS.
+Run `curl https://raw.githubusercontent.com/delta-protect/Path/script -s | ACCOUNT_ID="<ACCOUNT-ID>" bash` to automatically create a new Role and give ReadOnly access to the remote account via STS.

 *(Remote script will check for the necessary programs and permissions in order to execute the commands.
 If not properly installed or configured, it will give a descriptive error and exit)*